donejs/donejs/tutorials/playermx.md

             }
           },

 Within player.js, we've passed a video object to our controller.
 Using templated events, we can listen to the events directly on this object.
-In the below code, "{video}" refers to our object and "play" is the event we'll listen for.
+Templated events allow listening to events on any object, not just DOM events.
+In the code below, "{video}" refers to our object and "play" is the event we'll listen for.

           "{video} play" : function() {
             this.element.text("stop").addClass('stop')